2112 (album): Side two

 Side two contains five individual songs that display the band's more traditional hard-rock sound and Lee's higher-pitched vocals featured on their previous albums.
 Lifeson said while having a title track more serious, the rest of the album was to be "just a little lighter and a little more fun".
 Bowman wrote that the variation of styles on side two offers "a very different listening experience" in comparison.
 Though the tracks are not specifically about the "2112" concept, they do contain ideas that can relate to its overall theme.
 Lee wrote the lyrics for "Tears" and Lifeson the lyrics to "Lessons", while Peart wrote the rest.

 "A Passage to Bangkok" is a song about marijuana; Lee said it is "a travelogue for all the places in the world that grow the best weed".
 The track mentions a number of cities and countries, specifically Bogotá, Jamaica, Acapulco, Morocco, Bangkok, Lebanon, Afghanistan, and Kathmandu.
-Rush started to write "The Twilight Zone" at a time when they needed one more song to fill both sides of the vinyl record.
+Rush started to write "The Twilight Zone" at a time when they needed one more song to fill side two.
+It was quickly put together, Peart said it was written and recorded in one day.
 The band were big fans of the television series The Twilight Zone and based the track on the stories written for it from its host, Rod Serling.
 "Lessons" is one of the few Rush songs written solely by Lifeson.
 For him, the process of songwriting is more seldom and spontaneous in comparison to dedicating time to write, rehearse and scrap parts that do not work.
 "Tears" is a romantic ballad and is the first Rush track to incorporate the Mellotron, which Syme performs.
 "Something for Nothing" is a song about freewill and decision making.
-Regarding this song, Peart states: "All those paeans to American restlessness and the American road carried a tinge of wistfulness, an acknowledgement of the hardships of the vagrant life, the notion that wanderlust could be involuntary, exile as much as freedom, and indeed, the understanding that freedom wasn't free.
-In the mid-1970s, the band was driving to a show in downtown Los Angeles, at the Shrine Auditorium, and I noticed some graffiti splattered across a wall: 'Freedom isn't free', and I adapted that for a song on 2112."
+Peart was inspired by graffiti on a wall that he saw while on his way to perform at the Shrine Auditorium in Los Angeles that read "Freedom isn't free", which he adapted into the song.
+Lifeson asserted that its lyrical tie-in with the "2112" suite makes the track act as a coda to the record.